nicokaiser/rpi-camera-import/README.md

 ## Limitations

-- This only works with cameras supported by gphoto2 and with PTP mode (not USB mass storage mode).
+- This only works with cameras that support USB mass storage mode or are supported by gphoto2 with PTP mode.
 - There could theoretically be filename duplicates.
 That usually is, when more than 10.000 photos are taken on the same day.
+- When using an USB card reader, you need to unplug and replug the card reader when changing cards.

 ## Optional Components

+### Pimoroni Blinkt!

+[Blinkt!](https://github.com/pimoroni/blinkt) is a pHAT stacking header for Raspberry Pi with 8 RGB LEDs.
+If it is present, it is used for a simple status display:

+- When idle, disk usage is displayed with red/green LEDs
+- While copying, the progress is displayed [see video](https://www.youtube.com/watch?v=rcr646JgzJ4).

 ### Wi-Fi Access Point